Trump says he's considering ways to serve a third term as president

 Trump says he’s considering ways to serve a third term as president

-“There are methods which you could do it,” Trump said in a telephone interview with NBC News.
+“There are methods which you could do it,” Trump said in a telephone interview with NBC News from Mar-a-Lago, his private club.

 He also said “it is far too early to think about it.”